 \subsection{Convexity Condition}

-In addition to satisfying the laws of thermodynamics, one also expects the model to evolve towards a stable thermal equilibrium.
+In addition to satisfying the law of thermodynamics, one also expects the model to evolve towards a stable thermal equilibrium.
 In a closed thermodynamic system, a stable equilibrium is said to be achieved only when the entropy of that system gets maximized.
-Therefore, the minimum requirement for a model to predict an evolution that tends towards a stable equilibrium is to have an entropy evolution that satisfies the constraints $S_{T}^{\;\prime}\geq 0$ and $S_{T}^{\; \prime \prime}< 0$, at-least in the end stage of that evolution \cite{Gonzalez-Espinoza:2019vcy, callen1991thermodynamics}.
+The minimum requirement for this is to have the entropy evolution that satisfies the constraints $S_{T}^{\;\prime}\geq 0$ and $S_{T}^{\; \prime \prime}< 0$, at-least in the end stage of that evolution \cite{Gonzalez-Espinoza:2019vcy, callen1991thermodynamics}.
 The requirement $S_{T}^{\; \prime \prime}< 0$ means that the rate of increase of entropy in the universe should be decreasing, which suggest that the system is gradually approaching a stable equilibrium state.
 In the cosmological context, the first condition corresponds to GSLT, while the second represents the convexity condition.

-To determine if the model complies with the convexity condition, we differentiate (\ref{ST}) with respect to the scale factor of the Universe and graph its evolution.
-From the figure hence obtained, i.e, Fig. (\ref{fig10}), we see that $S^{\;\prime \prime}_{T}$ starts off from zero and initially increases towards a maximum positive value in the recent past, which is then quickly followed by a rapid decrease towards the negative side at the present epoch.
-From there on, it evolves towards zero from the negative side in an asymptotic fashion.
-This confirms fact that this particular cosmological model is evolving towards a stable thermodynamic equilibrium, which in turn guarantees the validity of this model under the convexity condition.
+To determine whether the model complies with the convexity condition, we differentiate Eqn. (\ref{ST}) with respect to the scale factor of the Universe and plot its evolution as shown in Fig. (\ref{fig6}).
+We see that $S^{\;\prime \prime}_{T}$ initially increases towards a maximum positive value until the transition redshift, which is then quickly followed by a rapid decrease towards the negative side at the present epoch.
+From there, it evolves towards zero from the negative side in an asymptotic fashion.
+This evolution confirms the fact that the present cosmological model is evolving towards a stable thermodynamic equilibrium which in turn implies its agreement with the convexity condition.